SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 ## Validating string by pattern

-The first method we will look at is `.test()`.
+The first method we will look at is the `.test()`.
 It simply determines whether there is a match.

 In the example below we test if we have a valid date.
-If we do then the result will be **true** otherwise it will be **false**.
+If we do, the result will be **true**, otherwise it will be **false**.

 ```js live
 let text = 'Today is 2015-05-11';